BuzzSpaceB/Authorization/isAuthorized_readme.txt

 *Finally the class has a main function called isAuthorized. isAuthorized is a function contained in the class Authorization.
 The funtion returns a value of type boolean.
-The aim of the funtion is to determine whether the user has the privileges to make use of the requested service.
+The aim of the function is to determine whether the user has the privileges to make use of the requested service.

 *Function prototype: Authorized.prototype.isAuthorized = function() { ... code ... }
 The function does not take any parameters as it uses the variables declared inside the class to achieve its goal.
+This means that in order to use it, an object of type Authorized must be created and initialised with the database objects service, role and buzzspace.

 *Pre-conditions:
 	-The user, within a specific buzzspace must request or attempt to use a specific service.